luehrsenheinrich/wp-quicklink/CONTRIBUTING.md

 3. As soon as you have a presentable solution, add a pull request to the master branch
 4. Get feedback about your implementation
 5. Before merging the PR to the master branch, update your branch from master to resolve conflicts
-6. Merge the PR into the master branch, test the solution and delete your branch
+6. Merge the PR into the master branch and delete your branch

 ### Naming branches